drivet/website/content/blog/miscellanea/blade-runner-2049.md

 *Blade Runner 2049* makes liberal use of this trope, and it mars the film.
-The first example that comes to mind would be the scene near the beginning where an unnamed female replicant is brought out of stasis, in the nude, only to be stabbed in the belly a few minutes later, just make it clear, in case we had any lingering doubts, that Niader Wallace (the movie's [Big Bad][20]) is a heartless asshole.
-It all seemed so bewilderingly pointless, especially since Wallace manages to demonstrate how much of an asshole he is in later scenes just fine.
+The first example that comes to mind would be the scene near the beginning where an unnamed female replicant is brought out of stasis, in the nude, only to be stabbed in the belly a few minutes later, just to make it clear, in case we had any lingering doubts, that Niander Wallace (the movie's [Big Bad][20]) is a heartless asshole.
+It all seems so bewilderingly pointless, especially since Wallace manages to demonstrate how much of an asshole he is in later scenes just fine.
 To be honest, it just felt like an excuse to show off some boobs - and the fact that it ended in a bloodbath